tonythefreedom/anemonlp/AnemoNLP/App/AnemoBotNg/README.md

 # AnemoBotNg

 Feel FREE to modify codes.
-It would be thankful if you solve these TODOs:
+It would be thankful if you solve some issues listed on "Issues" tab.
-    (bot.service.ts:57) initialization on constructor() seems anti-pattern. find a way to act like ngOnInit() on Service.
-    (bot.service.ts:104) apply this using mScrollbarService:

 100kimch / Kimjihyeong100@gmail.com